arobey1/mbrdl/README.md

     4. [Training algorithms](#training-algorithms)
     5. [Distributed settings](#distributed-settings)

 We also provide code that can be used to train models of natural variation using the [MUNIT](https://arxiv.org/abs/1804.04732) framework.
+The code that we use to train these models is largely based on the original [implementation of MUNIT](https://github.com/NVlabs/MUNIT).

 * [Training models of natural variation](#training-models-of-natural-variation)
     1. [Retrieving a saved model of natural variation](#retrieving-a-saved-model-of-natural-variation)